codybousc/deep_dishin_js/README.md

 by Cody Bouscaren

-pizza_order_js' it is a web app written in Javascript that lets the user order a pizza specifying the size and toppings that they'd prefer.
+pizza_order_js it is a web app written in Javascript that lets the user order a pizza specifying the size and toppings that they'd prefer.

 Installation
 ============